jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-01-returning-to-center-ice/draft/chapter-01.md

 "You're talented too, you know.
 That math competition score was exceptional."

-Sophia turned to look at him.
+Sophia turned to look at him, eyes still swollen from crying.
 "Did you know I only beat him by four points?"

 "Three points, actually.
 I saw the full results."